dzackgarza/Notes/Intro to Homological Algebra.md

 - What is it used for?
 - What are some easily understandable results that rely on it?
   - Universal coefficient theorem?
+  - Used to prove Fermat's Last Theorem (cohomology in relation to modular elliptic curves)
+- Where does it come up
+  - Stoke's theorem: an integral over an $n$-dimensional region $R$ of a manifold can be realized as an $n-1$ dimensional integral over $\boundary R$.